Home

 57

-California Yerba Santa (Eriodictyon californicum) is a species of plant in the Boraginaceae (Borage) family (formerly classified in the Hydrophyllaceae or Waterleaf family).
-It is found in central to northern California and Oregon, where it grows in several types of habitat, including chaparral and forest.
-It is a shrub growing 3 to 10 feet tall.
+California Yerba Santa (Eriodictyon californicum) is a species of plant in the Boraginaceae (Borage) family.
+This shrub is found in central to northern California and Oregon, where it grows in several types of habitat, including chaparral and forest.
 The smaller branches and foliage are coated in a sticky resin and are often dusted with black fungi.
-The narrow, long leaves are somewhat lance-shape...
+The narrow, long leaves are somewhat lance-shaped and up to 6 inches long.
+Its leaves have an odor generally considered unpleasant, plus a bitter ta...

 >>